-Upstands, Tiles or Splashback?
+Upstands, tiles or splashback?
 Not sure what to go for in your new kitchen design?
-Basically all of them are designed to protect your walls from kitchen splashes.
+Basically, all of them are designed to protect your walls from kitchen splashes, stains and steam.
 What you choose really comes down to personal preference and the type of look you’re trying to achieve.
-Here is an overview with lots of ideas from our gallery plus some tips and advice.
+Here is an overview with lots of splashback ideas from our gallery plus some tips and advice.

 Upstands are usually about 120mm high and are generally made out of the same material as the worktop.
-This gives them a seamless appearance, and enhances sleek lines of your kitchen design.
+This gives them a seamless appearance and enhances the sleek lines of your kitchen design.

 Splashbacks are much taller than upstands and may run the entire length of your wall, from the worktop to the overhead cabinets.
 Alternatively, you may decide to locate them just in the areas where they are most needed, such as behind the sink and the hob.

 Splashbacks protect a much larger area of your kitchen walls and are really easy to keep clean and maintain.
 Our most popular splashbacks tend to be made from toughened glass.
-Recycled glass splashbacks can match in with your worktop, or provide a stunning focal point in a contrast colour of your choice.
+Recycled glass splashbacks can match in with your worktop, or provide a stunning focal point in a contrasting colour of your choice.
 Alternatively, if you’re looking for a more minimalistic design feature, choose a splashback colour that matches with your wall colour.

 If you’re looking for something really unique in your kitchen, you’ve come to the right place.
-We can supply toughened sheets of glass to match any colour you pick.
-These can be used either as upstands or splashbacks.
+We can supply toughened sheets of glass to match any colour at all, which can be used either as upstands or splashbacks, or both.

 We can also create them from digitally printed images.
 The image – a photo or original artwork – is printed behind the glass and then toughened.
 As an artist, one of our clients wanted to produce a kitchen splashback using a piece of her work.
 The result was stunning.

-Tiles are also a stylish choice, and can change the whole look and feel of your kitchen if you decide to really go to town.
+Tiles are also a stylish choice and can change the whole look and feel of your kitchen if you decide to really go to town.
 Different tiling patterns can add different dimensions to your space.
 For example, a vertical tiling pattern draws the eyes upwards and adds height to a room.
 Hexagon or geometric tiles are another great way to add texture and pattern to your new kitchen.